-Striking a balance between functionality and brand identity to create an effective user experience (UX) involves several steps, including gathering plenty of feedback through user research and testing, drawing up both basic frameworks and advanced prototypes and keeping (sometimes large) teams well organized — which often require leveraging UX design tools.
+Striking a balance between functionality and brand identity to create an effective user experience (UX) involves several steps.
+This includes gathering plenty of feedback through user research and testing, drawing up both basic frameworks and advanced prototypes and keeping teams well organized — which often require leveraging UX design tools.

 Before designing and building a feature, it’s a good idea to make sure it’s something people actually want to use.
 This all-important process of gathering feedback is essentially two-pronged: product teams first conduct research to pinpoint the needs (spoken and unspoken) of their user base.
 They then test out a prototype of their design to make sure it satisfies those needs before passing it along for developers to build out.
 The following resources can be helpful in these stages.